Psoriasis

 • Typically presents in sun-exposed areas of the neck, upper trunk, and outer limbs.

-If clinical presentation is atypical or involves diagnostic uncertainty, refer to dermatology.
+If clinical presentation is atypical or involves diagnostic uncertainty, consider punch biopsy for diagnosis or refer to dermatology.

 Psoriasis is strongly associated with several inflammatory, metabolic, and psychosocial conditions and requires proactive and routine screening to effectively manage identified co-morbidities.